 At summer camps and resorts, ropes courses are built high off the ground, designed for an adrenalin rush as participants test their physical limits.

-The ropes course at Bluff Plantation, a form of experiential therapy for patients in recovery from drug and alcohol addiction, encourages pushing boundaries of a different sort.
+The ropes course at Bluff, a form of experiential therapy for patients in recovery from drug and alcohol addiction, encourages pushing boundaries of a different sort.

 Installed this summer, the ropes course includes six stations spread over a half-acre among towering pines.
-Built low to the ground so that everyone can participate, each ropes challenge is used to explore a concept or teach a lesson about teambuilding, problem solving, compromising, and overcoming hurdles.
+Built low to the ground so that everyone can participate, each ropes challenge is used to explore a concept or teach a lesson about teambuilding, problem-solving, compromising, and overcoming hurdles.
+This is one of the great experience in our alcohol and drug addiction treatment program.

 Teaching important lessons through physical challenges